International schools explained

 The school year runs from Aug/Sept to June/July, which takes some getting used to.
 Returning to the same classroom and students after the Christmas break can be a strange experience, for those who usually finish up at the end of the calendar year.
 In some places, teachers work right up to the 23rd, so you don’t have time for Christmas shopping.

-Most jobs overseas start in August/September, so if you are currently teaching you’re going to leave halfway through our school year at home.
+Most jobs overseas start in August/September.
+If you are currently teaching you’re going to leave halfway through our school year at home.
 That’s not easy for teachers to do, and probably the hardest part is the conversation you’re going to have to have with your principal.

 The only guaranteed holiday period you’ll get in international schools is that long break over June/July.
 You can expect to get 6 – 8 weeks.
 Over Christmas, you normally get some holidays as well.
 Other days off are religious or country-based.
 In Egypt, for example, we had the Eid break, which is after Ramadan.
 In Hong Kong, we had the Chinese New Year off, etc. Most schools work over two semesters.
 One semester will finish on the 20th of January and the next will start on the 21st.
 There’s no break in between because it’s just an academic break, not a holiday period.